Hans van de Ven

+Career

-Van de Ven has particularly focused on the history of the Chinese Communist Party, Chinese warfare, the Chinese Maritime Customs Service and the history of globalization in modern China.
+Van de Ven completed undergraduate studies in sinology at Leiden University, then received his Ph.D. from Harvard University in Chinese history and finished postdoctoral work as a fellow at the University of California, Berkeley.
+He has particularly focused on the history of the Chinese Communist Party, Chinese warfare, the Chinese Maritime Customs Service and the history of globalization in modern China.

 Van de Ven is a guest professor at the History Department of Nanjing University and was an International Fellow at the Hopkins-Nanjing Center, China, in 2005–06.
 In 2019, he was appointed as an honorary visiting professor at the Institute of Humanities and Social Sciences at Peking University.

+Since 2022, he has been a visiting chair professor at the Department of History at Peking University.

+Awards

-He was awarded the Philip Lilienthal Prize of the University of California Press for best first book in Asian Studies for his book on the founding of the Chinese Communist Party in 1991 and the Society for Military History 2012 Book Prize for non-US work for the book The Battle for China, which he edited along with Mark Peattie and Edward Drea.
+Van de Ven was awarded the Philip Lilienthal Prize of the University of California Press for best first book in Asian Studies for his book on the founding of the Chinese Communist Party in 1991 and the Society for Military History 2012 Book Prize for non-US work for the book The Battle for China, which he edited along with Mark Peattie and Edward Drea.